 The regions do not limit customer access to Butterfly Network: they only dictate the geographic location where data is stored and where compute resources are provisioned.
 Note that while your data will be stored in the above regions, it may be accessed by Butterfly Network personnel located in the United States, but only to the extent necessary to support, secure and maintain the services in accordance with our contract with our customers.
-Data in pseudonymized or aggregated form may also be stored in our central storage and processing systems in the United States.
+Data in pseudonymized or aggregated form may also be stored in our central storage and processing systems in the United States or Europe.

 No, this is not the case.
 British Columbia’s Freedom of Information and Protection of Privacy Act (FOIPPA) and Nova Scotia’s Personal Information International Disclosure Protection Act (PIIDPA) contain exceptions whereby public bodies in those provinces can store personal information outside of Canada if the information has been identified to the individual and the individual who the information is about has consented to their information being accessed from or stored in another jurisdiction in accordance FOIPPA’s or PIIDPA’s regulations.
 PIIDPA provides further leeway to heads of Nova Scotian public bodies to allow the storage of personal information outside of Canada where the storage is to meet the necessary requirements of the public body's operation.

 When medical professionals transmit Patient Data to Butterfly they (or the hospital they work for) are the controller, Butterfly is typically the processor, and the patient is the data subject.
-As a processor, Butterfly commits to process EU Patient Data in compliance with the requirements of Article 28 GDPR in its standard data processing addendum (DPA), a copy of which is annexed to its standard terms (available upon request).
+As a processor, Butterfly commits to process EEA and UK Patient Data in compliance with the requirements of Article 28 GDPR in its standard data processing addendum (DPA), a copy of which is annexed to its standard terms (available upon request).